dev-awagoner/invoice_export/README.md

 # Google Sheets export to MySQL
-A project to export a known Google Spreadsheet to a known MySQL database
+A project to export sheets from a known Google Spreadsheet to a known MySQL database.

-The assumption is that none of the USERIDs, passwords, connections will be hard-coded, but will use environment variables on the local system.
+The assumption is that none of the USERIDs, passwords, connections will be hard-coded.
+The code will use environment variables on the local system.

 ## Requirements
 The current requirements are: